A note to the reader; "Bullys" is intentionally misspelled. As our website is. www.bullysforyou.com.

 Lilac is one of the most misunderstood colors of Oldes.
 Lilac are nothing but a diluted, or washed out chocolate.
 Lilac tri-colors must be "ky" (a non-brindle) and "bb" (the "b" causes the black to be a brown, or a chocolate color) and "dd" (dilution gene to get a lighter color of chocolate) a strand that occur in this color's codes.
 Their nose is typically a liver-pink color and eyes maybe a cobalt blue, or a light turquoise blue, and could be hazel.
 The recessive genes in this combination are very unlikely, but occurred with success at JD's Bullys.

 Producing a litter with Ary, our friend and the proprietor of "One of a Kind Bulldogs" of San Marcos.
-We produced an array of rare Tri-colors pups from his Lilac dame "Bun-Bun" or Bunny.
-Where she delivered five Chocolate and 3 Brown Tri-Color beasts, a few chocolate lighter Brindle pups and a White (Ghost) Merle that and are really unique and different looking pups with large heads and thick chests.
-Making JD's Bullys a part of One of a Kind Bulldog's bloodlines and permanently in their pedigree's.
-The beginning of their unique color programs and our DNA structures.
+Who we produced an array of rare Tri-colors pups from his Lilac dame "Bun-Bun" or Bunny.
+Where she delivered five Chocolate and 3 Brown Tri-Color beasts, a few chocolate lighter Brindle pups and a White (Ghost) Merle that are really unique looking pups with large heads and thick chests.
+Making JD's Bullys a part of One of a Kind Bulldog's bloodlines and permanently in their pedigree's future litters.
+The beginning of their unique color program that stems from our DNA structures.
 He actually complained that he hadn't enough pups to sell.

 The "M " locus is the home of the Merle allele code.
 Merle is dominate, and so denoted by the capital letter, "M".
 Non-merle is recessive, and denoted by the lower case, "m".
 Merle is an interesting color, being that all Merle's are heterogeneous, or (Mm).
 Where the homozygous code's is actually a double Merle, or homozygous dominate and is a dilute of random sections off their coat to a color (usually grey in a black-pigmented) and leaving patches of the original color remaining on their spine area, or through out.
 As our boy Diesel, a mind blowing and his unique markings as a "Black Brindle" with highlights of Merle and a classification seldom seen with a serious twist.
 That can only be classified as "gorgeous".

 The patches can be of any size and of any coloring on a piebald structure.
 Which are generally confined to the body and head.
 But not our Cali (short for Calzini, meaning "socks" in Italian) and a proud Dame for JD's Bullys.
-Who will have her first litter with the below Chocolate & White piebald stud and a carrier of the Chocolate Tri-Color DNA from Jesse's of "Dirt Road Bullies" and I'm buying a pup from Eddy, of "Good Bullies" of Lancaster that shares Jessie's lines and what a beautiful Black Tri-Color female with the large and great looking head.
+Who will have her first litter with the below Chocolate & White piebald stud and a carrier of the Chocolate Tri-Color DNA from Jesse's of "Dirt Road Bullies" and I decide that my first girl, Carmella will have this amazing male for her next litter March of 2019.
+We will be breeding this November, 2018 with Eddy, of "Good Bullies" of Lancaster that owns his son and shares Jessie's lines.
+And what a beautiful Black Tri-Color female with the large and great looking head, we hope to buy a pup from Chole's next litter.
 The stance of this lady had my attention immediately.
 I will enjoy having her pup in my home for years.

 Most breeders are scared off by the thought to breed the white (ghost) colored Merle.
 That are suspected of being affected with deformaties as deafness and blind visually.
 Due to the piebald gene, "Sp".
 Which is demonstrated by their predominated white coat and often having awesome blue colored eyes.
 The piebald gene, causes the absence of melanocytes and the strains of cells that carries this pigment and the beautiful pups found healthy that listens and sees us here, at JD's Bullys.